 3. Get Your 'Financial' House in Order (Process)

 Before embarking on a new software implementation, it’s essential to clean up your existing systems to avoid carrying forward any issues.
 Start by tidying up your master data, such as customers, vendors, and jobs, to ensure accuracy and consistency.
-Catch up on all system reconciliations, as any unresolved discrepancies can complicate the transition to new software.
+Catch up on all system reconciliations, as any unresolved discrepancies can complicate the transition to new software like QuickBooks for Contractors or QuickBooks Construction.

 Additionally, ensure all financial schedules, including prepaids, amortization schedules, and depreciation schedules, are current.
 This step is not just a best practice but a critical foundation for your new implementation.
 If not properly followed, it could lead to significant issues in the new system, such as compromised data integrity or, even worse, a degradation of business operations.